Bananasplit4327/Robotics-Team-3/README.md

 ## Robot name: Kabosu

-## Mobile Robot with a purpose for competition
+## Mobile Robot with a purpose for

 # Hayes| Team Leader/Head programmer/Strategist
   * Proficient in Python, and C; learning C++ and Kotlin